Not to be dramatic, but these peanut butter truffles are one of the tastiest things I’ve put in my mouth. Period.

 Making the truffles

 This recipe couldn’t be easier (especially if you have a stand mixer that will pretty much do all of the work for you).
-It’s really just a matter of combining all of the ingredients, folding in the krispies, chilling the filling, and then coating it in chocolate.
+It’s really just a matter of combining all of the ingredients, folding in the krispies, chilling the filling, and then coating the peanut butter truffles in chocolate.